daneroo/ir-logo/README.md

   - move master to main
   - [x] lerna init
   - [x] docusaurus for site package
-    - configure / style from iris experiment
+    - [x] configure / style from iris experiment
-    - replace some of my pages from legacy
+    - [x] replace some of my pages from legacy
-    - cleanup initial pages
+    - [x] cleanup initial pages
   - extract old components from legacy and put in separate packages folder
+    - actually, removing docz stuff from legacy, makes it publishable?
   - remove legacy

 - Republish npm package and docz site as is node:v11.4 (netlify)